Alaafawzy10/Alaafawzy10/README.md

 # My Repositories

+ - <a href="https://github.com/Alaafawzy10/Automation-ECommerce-Selenium"><b>Automation-ECommerce-Selenium</b></a> -> This is a Maven Project Execute A Different Automated Test Scenarios For <a href="https://automationexercise.com/">E-Commerce WebSite</a> with Selenium In Java through Google Chrome. </br>

+ - <a href="https://github.com/Alaafawzy10/Test-APIs-Postman"><b>Test-APIs-Postman</b></a> -> This is an E2E Testing Project that Contains a Collection and some javascript snippets to Run the E2E Test scenario on API which I created with Json-server-auth by Postman app and another some tools. </br>

  - <a href="https://github.com/Alaafawzy10/Test-Automation-Selenium"><b>Test-Automation-Selenium</b></a> -> This is a Maven Project Execute A Different Test Cases with Selenium In Java and Deal With Google Chrome and FireFox Web Driver.</br>

- - <a href="https://github.com/Alaafawzy10/Test-APIs-Postman"><b>Test-APIs-Postman</b></a> -> This is an E2E Testing Project that Contains a Collection and some javascript snippets to Run the E2E Test scenario on API which I created with Json-server-auth by Postman app and another some tools. </br>